ehForwarderBot/ehForwarderBot/docs/guide/master.rst

 protocol or platform, as far as possible, while considering the user experience, a master channel should:

-* maintain one thread per chat, indicating it's name, source channel and type;
+* maintain one conversation thread per chat, indicating its name, source channel and type;
 * support all, if not most, types of messages defined in the framework, process and deliver messages between the user and slave channels;